 AS A WRITER

 Emily Jiang is the author of Summoning the Phoenix: Poems & Prose about Chinese Musical Instruments, illustrated by April Chu and published by Shen’s Books, an imprint of Lee & Low Books.
 Listed among The Best Children’s Books of 2014 at Kirkus Reviews and The Huffington Post, Summoning the Phoenix also won an Eureka!
 Honor Award from the California Reading Association and was a finalist for the Northern California Book Award.
 Emily holds an MFA in Creative Writing from Saint Mary’s College of California and a BA in English from Rice University.
 She is also a graduate of the Clarion Writers’ Workshop, the Chautauqua Writers’ Conference, the Napa Valley Writers’ Conference, and the VONA/Voices of Our Nation Workshop.
-In other words, she is an over-educated writer.
 Her fiction has won several awards, including Top Prose Prize in The Binnacle’s Ultra Short Competition, First Place in the Tom Howard/John Reid Short Story Contest, and the Sue Alexander Award for Most Promising New Manuscript from the Society of Children’s Book Writers and Illustrators.
-Her writing has been published in Apex Magazine, Stone Telling, Strange Horizons, Goblin Fruit, The Cascadia Subduction Zone, Interfictions, and The Moment of Change anthology of feminist speculative poetry.
+Her prose and poetry has been published in Apex Magazine, Stone Telling, Strange Horizons, Goblin Fruit, The Cascadia Subduction Zone, Interfictions, and The Moment of Change anthology of feminist speculative poetry.
 She wrestles with words everyday.
 Sometimes she wins.
 Other times, it’s a draw.

 AS A MUSICIAN AND COMPOSER